ON THE ROAD ARIZONA

 The park, highlighting the song “Take It Easy” by Jackson Browne and Glenn Frey, attracts a steady stream of travelers who take selfies while “standing on a corner of Winslow, Arizona.”

-Winslow got another shot in the arm with a soft opening in March 2019 of the Winslow Arts Trust Museum in the 1930 train depot adjacent to La Posada.
-A new modern gallery space has been added to the depot.
+Winslow got another shot in the arm in 2019 with the opening of the restored 1930 train depot in what's now called the Affeldt Mion Museum.
+A modern gallery space was added to the depot.
+Exhibits include one of the largest Navajo rugs.

 Go west to Two Guns: